JimengShi/Classification-Model-of-RMB-Image/README.md

 - Window 10
 - Python 3.7.4
 - Pycharm 2020.1.2
-- Pytorch: 1.5.0 (Both CPU and GPU are fine to run this project)
+- Pytorch: 1.5.0 (Both CPU and GPU would be fine to run this project)

 **Run steps:**
 - set good environment